-Camp Mont Shenandoah in Bath County was founded by Nannie Crump West of Richmond in 1927 as a private venture to serve Richmond’s privileged young women.
-Encompassing 60 acres today along the Cowpasture River, the camp boasts more than a dozen one- or two-story Rustic-style sleeping cabins, a dining hall, and infirmary, all dating from the 1920s, a lodge from the mid-1930s, among other buildings and structures contributing to the site’s historical significance.
-At the time of its listing it was operating as a private business serving young women from across the United States.
-Camp Mont Shenandoah is the oldest girls’ camp in Virginia in continuous operation.
+Camp Mont Shenandoah in Bath County was founded by Nannie Crump West of Richmond in 1927 as a private venture to serve privileged young women of the city of Richmond.
+Today the camp encompasses 60 acres along the Cowpasture River.
+It boasts more than a dozen one- or two-story Rustic-style sleeping cabins, a dining hall, and infirmary, all dating from the 1920s.
+A lodge from the mid-1930s, among other buildings and structures, contributes to the Camp Mont Shenandoah Historic District’s historical significance.
+At the time of its listing in the registers it was operating as a private business serving young women from across the United States.
+Camp Mont Shenandoah is the oldest girls’ camp in continuous operation in Virginia.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.